paulgries/LoginCleanArchitecture/README.md

 This is an example of a Clean Architecture implementation.

 We keep showing you the Clean Architecture picture, the green, pink, yellow, and white picture with all the boxes and arrow.
-We will call this image the /"CA Engine"/.
+We will call this image the _"CA Engine"_.

 Pro tip: as you read this document, you'll want to look at the CA Engine a lot.
 Pull it up on your phone if you don't have an external monitor.
 Or arrange your